-A: PBGC's fiscal year 2016 annual report shows a financial deficit in its Multiemployer Program net position of $59 billion.
-PBGC's Single-employer Program shows a deficit of $21 billion.
+A: PBGC's fiscal year 2018 annual report shows a financial deficit in its Multiemployer Program net position of $53.9 billion.
+PBGC's Single-Employer Program shows a positive net position of $2.4 billion.

-In PBGC's most recent Projections Report, we found that the Single-employer Program is likely, but not guaranteed, to come out of deficit over the next decade.
-Current projections show that it is more likely than not to be in surplus by 2025.
-However, PBGC's Multiemployer Program is more likely than not to run out of money by the end of 2025.
+PBGC's most recent Projections Report, found the Multiemployer Program is more likely than not to run out of money by the end of 2025.
 There is considerable risk that it could run out before then.

 A: The Multiemployer Program covers private sector multiemployer defined benefit pension plans.
 Those are plans created through a collective bargaining agreement between two or more employers and a union.